Rhythms within the Rhythm

 - vegetal stage, as our ancillary support systems (physiology and rudimentary brain functions) are formed.
 We then go through an

-These four stages point to the evolution of our species from the material kingdom to human.
+These four stages point to the evolution of our species from the material kingdom to humans.
 This phylogeny is older than the ontogeny and yet the two are intertwined.
-In osteopathic literature we have made a hierarchical assumption that places the animal and material elements in a higher relationship than the vegetal, with scant regard to the human self, which is rather lumped into the animal component.
+In osteopathic literature, we have made a hierarchical assumption that places the animal and material elements in a higher relationship than the vegetal, with scant regard to the human self, which is rather lumped into the animal component.
 The vegetal (as our ANS) is placed as the foundational resource that supports the systems above.
-The vegetal part is our physiology that is seen as the provider for the primary system.
+The vegetal part is our physiology which is seen as the provider for the primary system.
 This creates an organism whose parts occupy the wrong niche or hierarchical order.

 The four natures and the four rhythms

 Hierarchically, the four natures–emphasized embryologically as stages of development–can be mapped out in the human body.
 Each part can reveal itself through differing sub-rhythms which signal their influence.
 For over thirty-seven years, I have observed that the key is to understand these sub-rhythms, for they are the pattern that upsets the primary display, and distort the harmonic interplay of all the other physiological systems.
 If we teach our students to palpate a single rhythm, then they will find only one rhythm.
-If, on the other hand, we teach that the Sutherland rhythm is the summation of many rhythms, we can then notice that its alteration is an accident or influence, and has a causal relationship to the whole.
+If, on the other hand, we teach that the Sutherland rhythm is the summation of many rhythms, we can then notice that its alteration is an accident or influence and has a causal relationship to the whole.
 That is, each different rhythm tells us which part of the human speaks or calls our attention.
 Some part of our organism whether in its niche, placed or put in an inappropriate relationship (to the ordered organism), becomes the consequence of an accident that affects the substance.
 This part of us tries to influence us because it needs attention.
-It’s intention is to direct us to the source of power that influences us.
+Its intention is to direct us to the source of power that influences us.